One of the last two airworthy Shackletons, an AEW.2 WL790 (N790WL) named

 Atlantic until relieved by the Boeing E-3D Sentry.

-years.
-For now, WR963 makes weekly engine runs and is available for tours.
+regular engine runs and taxi runs, and is available for tours.

 Spark Plug; Old Grey Lady; Shacklebomber; Contra-Rotating Nissen Hut; Bear-Hunter.